joangerard/AWS-ML-Project-Starter/project/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-Negative predictions are not valid and the submission may be rejected due to this.
+Test - Test test Negative predictions are not valid and the submission may be rejected due to this.
 We need to set this predictions to be 0 before submitting.

 ### What was the top ranked model that performed?
 The one that worked bettter with kaggle predictions was the one we tunned which gave us a public score of 1.22 but it did not perform well with our training set giving us a score of 139.
 However, the one that worked better with our training set was the add_features one.